emilyhunt/advent-of-code/README.md

 * ~~Write data loading library functions (asynchronously?)~~
 * ~~Add a way to run code on-demand with a button (asynchronously?)~~
 * ~~Make a working demo or two for 2021 puzzles~~
+* Update Runner component to be more flexible/split up, allowing for custom data visualisations.
+(MAYBE: split it up and let user decide what to do with subcomponents if needed?)

 ### Optional
 * Add timing information to code runs